mrudavmehta/Deepfake-Classifier-Model/README.md

 https://htmtopdf.herokuapp.com/ipynbviewer/temp/415992d96cc7cacfd29089b7254d0b1d/Model.html?t=1728268424240 - Model.ipynb

-Please use the link above if the Jupyter Notebook does not render on GitHub
+Please use the links above if the Jupyter Notebook does not render on GitHub